What is FFO or Funds from Operations?

 What are Gains on the Sale of Asset and Interest income?

-Gains on the sale of an asset and interest income are both deducted from net income to calculate the actual cash flow from operations.
-These earnings are not from the main business.
+Gains on the sale of an asset and interest income are deducted from net income to calculate the actual cash flow from operations.
+The earnings are not from the main operations of the business.

 Interest income – Earnings from the interest of marketable securities, long-term investments, or cash maintained in interest-paying checking accounts.